COVID-19 Information and Updates

 To find a vaccination clinic near you, visit the Santa Clara County Public Health Department website for a list of clinic sites where you can drop in without an appointment, or schedule a time that fits your schedule.

 Testing is a critical tool in the fight against this pandemic.
-You can find a free testing site by using the Santa Clara County testing locater.
-You can search for sites by city, by date or by provider.
+To find a free COVID-19 testing site near you, use these online tools:

 Help for Students